 Affiliate Disclosure: We may be compensated if you use our links to make a purchase.
 We are extremely selective in who we partner with & only recommend products we believe in.
 Our affiliate relationships do not influence our recommendations.

 The Elementor page builder has now surpassed 5 million active installs, making it arguably the most popular WordPress page builder out there.
 And for good reason.

 It can be a powerful tool for designing beautiful landing pages, including those used in your online courses.
 Since LearnDash doesn’t provide much in the way of design for course, lesson & topic pages, Elementor is a great tool to use alongside LearnDash.

 The Big Problem: Why can’t you select the course, lesson or topic post type when creating a “Single” Elementor template with the Theme Builder?

 Thankfully, there’s a fairly easy solution.
-I’ll explain the two main steps below.
+I’ll explain the steps below.

 For lessons/topics, this only works when you are NOT using Focus Mode.
 Focus Mode completely takes over the layout of lesson/topic pages, and Elementor theme builder templates will not be applied.